kedio-labs/kedio-labs/README.md

 ### Hi there 👋

 This is the home of Kédio, a Software consultancy based in Nantes, France.
-We provide expertise in Software and Infrastructure, Data Solutions, Artificial Intelligence, Continuous Integration and Continuous Delivery.
+We provide expertise in Software and Infrastructure, Data Solutions, Continuous Integration and Continuous Delivery.

 Ask us anything on GitHub or via our [contact form](https://blog.kedio.co/about/#contact)!